Indigenous architecture in the United States: Prominent Indigenous architects

-Tammy Eagle Bull

 A member of the Lakota Nation and the first Indigenous U.S. licensed architect, Tammy Eagle Bull owns her own architecture firm and is a former president of AIA Nebraska.
 She was largely inspired by her father, who helped her learn to see the world from a 3D perspective and understand how to address the injustices she observed through a path in architecture.
 She strives to enhance the influence Indigenous peoples have in creating their own architecture, allowing them to decide how they want their societies to be shaped.
-Through her work, Tammy Eagle Bull has helped Indigenous peoples across North America illustrate their histories and culture through architecture.
+Through her work, Eagle Bull has helped Indigenous peoples across North America illustrate their histories and culture through architecture.

-Sam Olbekson

 Sam Olbekson is an Indigenous architect dedicated to using his talents to establish greater equality for Indigenous peoples.
 With over 25 years of experience, Olbekson works on architectural projects for Indigenous communities.
 He was inspired to become an architect by the disparities he observed while growing up in a poor, largely Indigenous neighborhood.
 He is a citizen of the White Earth Nation in Minnesota and the founder and CEO of Full Circle Indigenous Planning and Design.